dyhes/zulip/docs/git/cloning.md

 will behave like `git pull --rebase` by default.
-Using `git pull --rebase` to update your changes to resolve merge conflicts is expected by essentially all of open source projects, including Zulip.
+Using `git pull --rebase` to update your changes to resolve merge conflicts is expected by essentially all of open source projects, including Aloha.
 You can also set that option after cloning using `git config --add pull.rebase true`, or just be careful to always run `git pull --rebase`, never `git pull`).